a-h-ismail/auto-setup/README.md

 ## Introduction

 `linux-setup` is a set of scripts and a configuration file that helps you setup your Linux system.
-Requires coreutils, a package manager and `acl` tools only.
+Requires coreutils, a package manager, `acl` tools and the `ping` command.

 ## Features